Top 12 Baguio Tours & Activities to Add to Your Travel Itinerary

 Take it from us; it’s nearly impossible to run out of things to do in Baguio.
 From must-visit natural attractions to cultural destinations, Baguio City has something for every kind of traveler.

-Check out the guide below to learn more tours and activities you can add to your Baguio itinerary.
+Check out the guide below to learn more about tours and activities you can add to your Baguio itinerary.

 12. Buy Souvenirs at the Ifugao Woodcarver’s Village